MichaelWaruiru/SaccoManagement/README.md

-This is a Kenyan fleet/saccos management system for PSVs under different saccos
+This is a Kenyan fleet/saccos management system for PSVs under different saccos.

 ## Table of Contents